 One night, as Mary and Theo were coming home from selling their goods at the recycling center, they saw the townspeople gathered around their tiny shack.
 Theo’s heart was pounding in his chest.
 He knew something was wrong.
 They hid in the bushes and listened to what the townspeople were saying.

 Mary heard the townspeople cheering and applauding, and she could not help weeping behind her hands.
 They meant no harm to the townspeople.
-They were quiet people, working hard, and not bothering anyone.
+They were quiet people, worked hard, and didn’t bother anyone.
 Why would they be angry with them?

 “What are we going to do, Theo?”
 Mary whispered as tears fell from her eyes.

-“We would go as far away from here and from people as we can go.
-We need to find a place where we don’t have to worry about anyone hurts us again.
+“We should go as far away from here and from people as we can go.
+We need to find a place where we don’t have to worry about anyone hurting us again.
 Don’t worry, Mary.
 In time, we will find a safe place for us, and we will build a world of our own.
 God will protect and guide us.”
-Theo choked as he was trying the best he could to hide the pain and sadness he was feeling.
+Theo choked as he tried the best he could to hide the pain and sadness he was feeling.

 And they waited.

 After waiting for what seemed like forever, they got tired and decided to get a good night’s rest.
-They all agreed to return first thing in the morning to demolish Theo and Mary’s tiny house, and they would do it even with no consent or permission from anyone.
+They all agreed to return first thing in the morning to demolish Theo and Mary’s tiny house, and they would do it with or without consent or permission from anyone.
 Everyone laughed, and they all left, leaving garbage everywhere.

 Theo and Mary, who were still hiding in the bushes, heard everything the people had said.
-They sat in the dark and waited for everyone to leave, and as soon as they left, they went to their house and packed a few of their things.
+They sat in the dark and waited for everyone to leave, and as soon as they were out of sight, Theo and Mary went into their house and packed a few of their things.
 They pushed the wooden cart, and they didn’t stop walking until they disappeared into the darkness.

 Mary took one final look at the town and the life they were leaving behind.
-She let out a frustrated sigh, and she asked her husband if he knew where they were going.
+She let out a frustrated sigh, and she asked her husband, “Where are we going?”

 For the first time in his life, he was frightened!